jamesmh/PersonalBlog/source/_drafts/DDD-Use-Case-Life-Insurance-Platform.md

 # Exploring Our Domain

-Let's look at the business flow in terms of the events that occur in the domain to give us an overview of what we're dealing with.
+Let's start to look at the business flow in terms of the events that occur in the domain to give us an overview of what we're dealing with.

-This is _not_ an exhaustive look at all the domain events: _just the important ones for now_:
+Keep in mind that this is _not_ an exhaustive look at all the domain events, but a very simplified look:

 ![events](/img/insurance/events1.png)